amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

        ◀─ ─ ─ ─ ─ ─ ─ ─ ─    AWS EC2 Instances   ─ ─ ─ ─ ─ ─ ─ ─▶
 ```

+Each service running on their own EC2 instance has their own AWS IAM profile which via
+their role and role policy gives them access to the corresponding S3 bucket.

 Now, consider the setup below for a developer environment for the above services:
 ```